 A new award here at the DP, it was time to give the women some props for their hard work.
 Women’s wrestling is slowly being treated with more respect (mainly due to TNA’s knockouts division), and that respect should be represented in honoring the industry’s top performer.
 And with that, this year’s award goes to Awesome Kong, who is far and above the best female wrestler today.

 Honorable Mention – Angelina Love (TNA)

 Male Pro Wrestler of the Year: Randy Orton

 If there were a wrestler of the decade here at the DP, it would obviously go to Kurt Angle, who is clearly the best wrestler in the past ten years.
 His work is consistently impressive, which continues to raise the bar for himself, yet, is always detrimental in annual talks for wrestler of the year.
 While Angle was, well Kurt “Freakin’ Angle again this year, Randy Orton raised his game to another level which earned him the award this year.
-The Legend Killer became one of the biggest names, and most entertaining wrestlers on Monday nights.
+The Legend Killer became one of the biggest names and most entertaining wrestlers on Monday nights.
 And let’s be honest, Monday Night Raw was brutal this year.
-Orton’s long standing feud with John Cena culminating in a great one hour, iron man match which were one of many highlights for him throughout the year.
+Orton’s long-standing feud with John Cena culminated in a great one-hour, iron man match which was one of many highlights for him throughout the year.